 Scaling security expertise

-“From an education perspective, [VMware Secure State’s rules] made it very obvious that I needed to be thinking about certain things.
-Like RDS, I hadn’t even started thinking about best practices around permissions, patching, etc. VMware Secure State gave us a set of rules to get started with in RDS.”
+“From an education perspective, [CloudHealth Secure State’s rules] made it very obvious that I needed to be thinking about certain things.
+Like RDS, I hadn’t even started thinking about best practices around permissions, patching, etc. CloudHealth Secure State gave us a set of rules to get started with in RDS.”

 The Future of Cloud Security

-While Bazaarvoice is already leveraging VMware Secure State to provide distributed security knowledge, they are looking to the future, and how to integrate VMware Secure State’s scanning to get feedback to the developers even sooner in the process.
+While Bazaarvoice is already leveraging CloudHealth Secure State to provide distributed security knowledge, they are looking to the future, and how to integrate CloudHealth Secure State’s scanning to get feedback to the developers even sooner in the process.
 Their goal is to be able increase the speed and precision of their deployments, eventually being able to block a build with any agreed-on high severity violations.